PlaidCloud/website/content/en/docs/concepts/workloads/pods/pod-topology-spread-constraints.md

 ## Comparison with PodAffinity/PodAntiAffinity

-In Kubernetes, directives related to "Affinity" control how Pods are scheduled - more packed or more scattered.
+In PlaidCloud, directives related to "Affinity" control how Pods are scheduled - more packed or more scattered.

 - For `PodAffinity`, you can try to pack any number of Pods into qualifying